How to Stay Present When Photographing Your Kids

 I hope these tips help you to be more present for your kids, while still allowing you to get amazing images of their childhood.

 Want to learn more about how to get better photos of your kids while remaining present?
-It’s all in our course, Capturing Everyday Magic, your guide to taking better pictures of your kids and getting in the frame.
+It’s all in our online photography course for parents to learn to take better pictures of their kids and get in the frame.
 You’'ll see professional photographer Tenley Clark and yours truly (Cristin More) photographing their own kids in real time to see the balance they strike between taking pictures and living in the moment.

 Previous